MetaMask/metamask-docs/services/reference/linea/quickstart.md

 ## Prerequisites

-Ensure you have an [API key](../../../../developer-tools/dashboard/get-started/create-api/) with the Linea networked enabled.
+Ensure you have an [API key](../../../../developer-tools/dashboard/get-started/create-api/) with the Linea network enabled.

 ## Make calls